prateek2011-p/Auto-director/README.md

 - **Google Gemini API** for story generation
 - **Unsplash API** for visual image matching

-## Special Handling

-We also handled reliability issues in the system.

-If Gemini quota is unavailable, the app can still continue working using a fallback storyboard generation flow, so the product remains usable end-to-end.

-That means the application is designed to be practical, stable, and demo-ready.

-## Demo Flow

-Now I’ll quickly show the product.

-1. I enter a one-line story idea
-2. I click **Generate Feed**
-3. The app generates the structured cinematic storyboard
-4. We can scroll through the acts, scenes, and shots
-5. Each shot contains framing, narrative context, and a visual reference

-This gives creators a much clearer understanding of how their idea can translate into a film-ready sequence.

 ## Why This Matters

 Auto-Director helps bridge the gap between: